-Math manipulatives come in so many shapes, sizes, and purposes that it's hard to decide which ones are really necessary.
-The truth is - you can almost never have too many.
-Using manipulatives lets students experience math first-hand.
-Rather than just listen to someone talk about math or watch someone demonstrate math, manipulatives help students gain a deep and personal understanding of math through hands-on experience.
-This is so very important for our young learners!
+Using manipulatives is one of the best ways for students to experience math in a concrete way.
+Rather than just listen to someone talk about math or watch someone demonstrate math, manipulatives help students gain a deep and personal understanding of math concepts through hands-on experience.
+This is so very important for younger children!

+I could go on and on.
+Base-ten blocks are one of my favorite math manipulatives because they are so versatile and can be used by students of all ages.
 When buying base-ten blocks, I suggest the hard plastic over foam.
 They are much more durable and can be stacked.

 DRY ERASE NUMBER LINES

 Need to make arrays?
 Get out the colored counters!
 Need to make ten partners?
 Colored counters!
 They are so versatile that you'll find yourself using them all the time.
-They even work great as game pieces and bingo card markers!
-You can even get magnetic counters which make it so easy to model during whole group instruction.
+They even work great as game pieces and Bingo card markers.
+You can even get magnetic counters which make it so easy to model math problems during whole group instruction.

-You would be surprised at how many ways you can use a deck of cards in the math classroom!
-One of my favorite games when I taught kindergarten and first grades was the tens game.
+You would be surprised at how many ways you can use a deck of cards in the classroom!
+One of my favorite games when I taught kindergarten and first grade was the tens game.
 To play, remove all of the face cards from the deck.
 Keep only the ace through nines.
 Pass them out, one to each student.
 When you say GO, students try to find a partner they can make a ten with as quickly as possible.
 It was super simple and short, but the kids loved it!

-Playing cards are also great for sequencing, addition, subtraction, and building large numbers.
-For older students, try laying out a line of cards.
+If you teach older students, try laying out a line of cards.
 Have them place commas in the right spots and figure out what the number is.

 Geometric solids can be purchased in solid wood, foam, or plastic.
 Some of the plastic ones are transparent to give students a more detailed view of angles and edges.
 No matter what type you get, having a set of solid shapes for your students to use will really help them develop a better understanding of shapes and their properties.